 Step 4: Start Drilling

-The problem with tiles (although, we’re not sure if we can call this a problem) is that they are designed to withstand a lot of abuse, which also makes them resistant to drilling.
+The problem with tiles (although, we’re not sure if we can call this a problem) is that they are designed to withstand a lot of abuse.
+But, this also makes them resistant to drilling.
 If you rush through the process, you might end up damaging all of your hard work.

 One of the most important things you need to keep in mind is that drilling through tile is a task that requires a lot of patience.
 Start drilling on low speed and slowly.
 Take your time – it might take a while before you penetrate the hard glazed surface.
 Don’t make the mistake of believing that going full-speed is more effective.
 In reality, you will only overheat everything and create vibrations that could damage the surface.

-Apply constant pressure but not too much.
-Otherwise, you will break through the tiles instead of drill into it, which can result in cracks.
+Apply constant pressure, but not too much.
+Otherwise, you will break through the tile and create cracks.

 Step 5: Don’t Forget to Cool the Drill

-One of the secret to drilling a hole through tile is keeping everything cool.
+One of the secrets to drilling a hole through tile is keeping everything cool.
 Use a small wet sponge to cool down the drill bit and prevent it from overheating.

 A short note here: unlike carbide drill bits, which stop the second they overheat and need to be kept cool at all times, diamond bits are not as high-maintenance.
-They will continue to work even when they heat, as long as you allow them to cool down.
-But, if you want to increase the lifespan of your tools, then you need to drill slowly, don’t put too much pressure, and lubricate the drill with cool water.
+They will continue to work even when they heat, as long as you allow them to cool down from time to time.
+If you want to increase the lifespan of your tools, then you need to drill slowly, don’t put too much pressure, and lubricate the drill with cool water.